 Geeni Offers intuitive solutions for your smart home automation goals.
 Their products range from security cameras, lighting, as well as smart plugs and power strips.
 Everything is controlled in the Geeni app, but now with integration with Google Assistant, you also have the option to control things with your voice, too.

 August offers elegant smart locks to help keep your home secure.
 You're able to remotely control your front door from anywhere using the August Connect app.

-With the new integration with Google Assistant, you'll be able to ask Google to confirm whether your front door is unlocked when you're expecting company, and lock the doors when you're headed to bed.
-Both the first and second generations of August Smart Locks are compatible with Google Assistant, though you'll also need a August Connect Wi-Fi Bridge to get everything connected.
+With the Google Assistant integration, you're able to ask Google to confirm whether your front door is unlocked when you're expecting company, and lock the doors when you're headed to bed.
+There are three generations of August Smart Lock, and they're all compatible with Google Assistant — though you'll also need an August Connect Wi-Fi Bridge ($78)to get everything connected.

 iHome has been a popular name in home speakers and alarm clocks that connect to your smartphone, so it should come as little surprise that the company has also gotten into the smart home sector.

-They feature a line of smart home accessories that work with Google Assistant, including the SmartMonitor, which offers 24/7 home monitoring using built-in sensors for motion, temperature, light, sound, and humidity.
+They feature a line of smart home accessories that work with Google Assistant, including the SmartMonitor ($33), which offers 24/7 home monitoring using built-in sensors for motion, temperature, light, sound, and humidity.